coleifer/peewee/docs/peewee/api.rst

     Finally, the field ``default`` is the current timestamp.
 If you do not want this behavior, then explicitly pass in ``default=None``.

-.. py:class:: IPField
+.. class:: IPField

     Field class for storing IPv4 addresses efficiently (as integers).

-.. py:class:: BooleanField
+.. class:: BooleanField

     Field class for storing boolean values.

-.. py:class:: BareField(coerce=None, **kwargs)
+.. class:: BareField(coerce=None, **kwargs)

     :param coerce: Optional function to use for converting raw values into a specific format.